QuantEcon/lecture-jax/lectures/mle.md

 Please refer to [this section](https://python.quantecon.org/mle.html#mle-with-numerical-methods) for the detailed algorithm.

-Let's have a go at implementing the Newton-Raphson algorithm to calculate the maximum likelihood estimations of a Poisson  Regression.
+Let's have a go at implementing the Newton-Raphson algorithm to calculate the maximum likelihood estimations of a Poisson  regression.

-The Poisson Regression has a joint pmf:
+The Poisson regression has a joint pmf:

 $$
 f(y_1, y_2, \ldots, y_n \mid \mathbf{x}_1, \mathbf{x}_2, \ldots, \mathbf{x}_n; \boldsymbol{\beta})